micro/services/routing/README.md

-The routing service provides point to point directions.
+Point to point routing directions

 # Routing Service

-Readme coming soon.
-For more info see the [proto](https://github.com/micro/services/blob/master/routing/proto/routing.proto).
+The routing service provides point to point directions